 From here, you can walk your hands toward the bow of your kayak until you’re in a comfortable position to stand.
 If you don’t feel comfortable lifting your hips, you can simply skip that step and roll forward until you can place your hands in the cockpit in front of you (as seen below).

-This will allow you to push up from a position that utilizes your larger upper body muscles.
+This will allow you to push up from a position that uses your larger upper body muscles.
 And, if all else fails, you can even slowly crawl your way all the way up and out the bow of your kayak until you’re safely onshore.

 The Roll-Out Method

-That said, there are a few general pointers that will make this method much easier if you’ve never tried it before.
+That said, there are a few general pointers that will make this method easier if you’ve never tried it before.
 For starters, you’ll need to make sure that your kayak is in water that’s shallow enough for you to stand but deep enough for you to avoid hitting any submerged objects.

 For example, let’s say you’re utilizing a six-foot paddle and you stick it straight down into the water until it touches the bottom.
+The water level then reaches the exact midpoint of the paddle shaft.
+This allows to estimate the water depth at approximately three feet.

-In addition, you can also use the paddle to feel around on the bottom for any large rocks, stumps, or other potentially hazardous submerged objects.
+In addition, you can also use the paddle to feel around on the bottom for any large rocks, stumps, or other hazardous submerged objects.

 This is especially useful if you’re attempting the roll-out method in locations where the water clarity doesn’t allow you to visually see the bottom.

-As a general rule, we recommend aiming for a minimum water depth of four feet when you’re attempting this exit method.
+We recommend aiming for a minimum water depth of four feet when you’re attempting this exit method.
 That will give you enough clearance to avoid hitting anything and will still be shallow enough for most folks to stand once they roll.

 When you’re comfortable with the water depth, hold onto your paddle, and lean one direction until you’re enjoying the brisk waters of your favorite paddling location.
-If you’re paddling a sit on top kayak, exiting the kayak and then standing up comfortably shouldn’t be an issue.
+If you’re paddling a sit-on top kayak, exiting the kayak and then standing up comfortably shouldn’t be an issue.

-But if you’re paddling a sit inside kayak, there is a bit more nuance to making sure you exit your kayak when you roll.
-So if a sit inside is your kayak of choice and you’re interested in trying the roll-out method, we also recommend studying our article on how to execute a wet exit properly!
+But if you’re paddling a sit-inside kayak, there is a bit more nuance to making sure you exit your kayak when you roll.
+So if a sit-inside is your kayak of choice and you’re interested in trying the roll-out method, we also recommend studying our article on how to execute a wet exit properly!

 Final Thoughts

 With these techniques for entry & exit from a kayak for seniors, you can literally enjoy kayaking for as long as you desire.
-Don’t let age or tight joints hold you back from exploring new waterways and enjoying the sport of kayaking!